A Pure Demand Operational Semantics with Applications to Program Analysis: A Pure Demand Operational Semantics

 \subsubsection{An Example}

-Figure \ref{fig_steps_eg} contains an example proof tree for computing to $1^{\reallab 1}$ (we use, \emph{e.g.}, $\reallab {x1}$ here to notate concrete labels $\lab$).
-For conciseness we pun in using expression labels to refer to their labeled expression/result since labels have at most one corresponding (non-variable) expression; so for example, $(\gtfun\ y \gtarrow x^{\reallab 0})^{\reallab y}$ we pun as $\reallab y$, and in results we pun $(\gtfun\ y \gtarrow x^{\reallab 0})^{\reallab y,[\reallab{x1}]}$ as $\reallab y, [\reallab{x1}]$.
-We also use integer constants to make the example concise, but we do not include operations on integers in this example and so no new rules are required.
-Lastly for simplicity we leave out the middle hypothesis of the \ruleref{Application} rule which evaluates the argument and throws it away; this is thus a call-by-name example.
+Figure \ref{fig_steps_eg} contains an example proof tree for computing to $1$.
+We use green superscripts such as $\reallab {y}$ here as abbreviations for the enclosed subexpression: so \eg $\reallab {y} = \gtfun\ y \gtarrow x^{\dbrlab 1}$.
+The numerical superscripts on variables $x^{\dbrlab 1}$ are the DeBruijn indices; since $\ev$ is defined one lexical level out it has an index of $1$ here.
+We also use integer constants not actually in this simple language to make the example concise.
+Lastly, for simplicity we leave out the middle hypothesis of the \ruleref{Application} rule which evaluates the argument as per the call-by-value calling convention, and throws it away.